Thavarshan/transmission/README.md

 Trasmission is a web application that allows users to search for vehicles by make, model, and registration.
 The application uses a REST API to retrieve the data.
 The application UI is built using VueJS and TailwindCSS.

+Demo application is hosted on [Fly.io](https://fly.io).
+Find the demo application on: <hhttps://transmission.fly.dev>

 ## Features

 ### Filter by Make